antonhensen81/TetrisAI/README.md

 ## Goal

 Let Claude Code write the entire project using very minimal prompts.
 I intentionally left out any specifics about the type of machine learning to use.
-I'm assuming this all quite well known and I'll ask Claude to explain the choices made later on.
+I'm assuming this is all quite well known and I'll ask Claude to explain the choices made later on.

 ---